Tenant Protection Ordinance - Implemented in 2017

 BRHC Position: Right now we remain cautious on our position.
 This proposal is only in the beginning stages of being explored.
 It's worth noting that in Washington about 1,000 purchases have occurred over the past 16 years in a city of almost 690,000 people.
 The impact could be considerably less in Berkeley and at the end of the day, may not warrant worrying about.

 Status: In February 2017, City Council directed the City Manager to research and pull a proposed Act together.
-We will update this website when the item comes back to City Council in the future.
+It has remained dormant until summer of 2018 in which the Housing Advisory Commission as taken the issue back up.